sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | key-file   |      |
 -------------|------
 description  | Path to the primary backend key file.
-Specifies a fallback SSL/TLS key if the flag `dashboard-key-file` is not used.
+Specifies a fallback SSL/TLS key if the `dashboard-key-file` configuration option is not used.
 This key secures communication between the Sensu web UI and end user web browsers, as well as communication between sensuctl and the Sensu API. type         | String default      | `""` environment variable | `SENSU_BACKEND_KEY_FILE`